 - Preheat the oven to 400°F. Line a large baking sheet with parchment paper.

-- Mix the ricotta, grated cheese, olive oil, rosemary, lemon zest, salt, and pepper in a bowl and set aside.3 tablespoon ice water, more if needed, ¾ cup ricotta cheese, ½ cup grated pecorino romano cheese, 1 tablespoon olive oil, 1 tablespoon chopped fresh rosemary, 1 teaspoon Kosher or fine sea salt, 1 teaspoon fresh ground black pepper, 1 teaspoon lemon zest
+- Mix the ricotta, grated cheese, 1 tablespoon of olive oil, rosemary, lemon zest, salt, and pepper in a bowl and set aside.¾ cup ricotta cheese, ½ cup grated pecorino romano cheese, 2 tablespoon olive oil, divided, ¾ tablespoon chopped fresh rosemary, 2 teaspoon lemon zest, ½ teaspoon Kosher or fine sea salt, plus more to taste, ½ teaspoon fresh ground black pepper, plus more to taste

 - Remove the dough disk from the refrigerator.
 Roll the dough onto a lightly floured surface to about 12 inches in diameter.

-- Place the ricotta mixture in the center of the galette, leaving about a 2 inch border around the edges.
+- Place the ricotta mixture in the center of the galette, leaving about a 1½-inch border around the edges.
 Use the back of a spoon to evenly distribute the filling.

 - Fold the galette border over the filling, pleating the edges as you work around it.
 The goal here is sloppy rustic, no need for perfection!

-- Drizzle about 1 tablespoon of olive oil over the zucchini, and season with salt and pepper.
+- Drizzle the remaining tablespoon of olive oil over the zucchini and season with additional salt and pepper.

 - Transfer the prepared galette to the parchment-lined baking sheet.
 Bake for 30-40 minutes until the edges are golden brown.